Can Humans Really Regrow Limbs? The Breakthroughs Bringing Sci-Fi Closer to Science

 Imagine this: you lose a limb in an accident, but instead of getting a prosthetic, your body starts to regrow it.
 Bone, muscle, nerves, skin…all back, just like new.

-Sounds like science fiction, right?
-Except we might be one crucial step away from making that our reality.
+We might actually be one crucial step away from making that our reality.

 In the last year, scientists have made incredible progress in understanding how regeneration works.
 And for the first time in history, they’re getting results that suggest we might someday unlock true limb regrowth in humans, not just in theory, but in the lab.